-Chronic, inflammatory, systemic disease which may cause joint or connective tissue damage & visceral lesions throughout the body characterised by fever, rash, hepato-spleenomegaly & arthritis in children.
+Juvenile Rheumatoid Arthritis is chronic, inflammatory, non-infective systemic disease which may cause joint or connective tissue damage & visceral lesions throughout the body characterized by fever, rash, hepato-spleenomegaly & joint infammation in children.

 ETIOLOGY of Juvenile Rheumatoid Arthritis

 • Evidence points to autoimmune aetiology.

 • Age: From 6 weeks to 16 years of age.

 • Onset: acute or insidious.
 Initial symptoms of Juvenile Rheumatoid Arthritis includes abnormal gait.

 • Fever and flu like symptoms.